 Atomic Wash was introduced to the National Recycling Coalition (NRC) through ReCommunity, who were board members of the 6000+ member organization.
-NRC, a non-profit 501(c)3 focuses on promoting and enhancing recycling in the United States, was in desperate need of a brand overhaul.
+NRC, a non-profit 501(c)3 focused on promoting and enhancing recycling in the United States, was in desperate need of a brand overhaul.
 They felt their existing logo and branding did not properly reflect the NRC and its clear benefit to the industry and to society as a whole.
 They also wanted their logo to tell more of a story and be authentic to the spirit of the brand.

 Inspired by other work we had done in the recycling and sustainability marketspace, the NRC team turned to Atomic Wash to lead this rebranding effort.